jim-easterbrook/Photini/src/doc/other/api_keys.rst

 (There is nothing to stop you sharing your "personal" keys with trusted family and friends, if they also use Photini.)
 Photini's API keys can be set via its :ref:`configuration<configuration-api-keys>` menu.

+The tabs below describe how to set up an account and obtain an API key for each of the services Photini uses.
+They are rather brief at present.
+Please let me know if you encounter any problems and I'll try to improve these instructions.

 .. tabs::

     .. tab:: Azure Maps